michael-wall/http-monitor/README.md

 `/web/xxx/savings/compare-savings-account-rates|<div class="portlet-boundary portlet-boundary_xxxsavingsfinder_  portlet-static portlet-static-end portlet-decorate  " id="p_p_id_xxxsavingsfinder_INSTANCE_iatm_">`

+or

+`/web/xxx/mortgages/mortgage-calculators/mortgage-repayment-calculator|<div class="portlet-boundary portlet-boundary_repaymentcalculator_  portlet-static portlet-static-end portlet-decorate  " id="p_p_id_repaymentcalculator_">`

 The relativePageUrl should include the site friendly URL e.g. /web/xxx/savings/compare-savings-account-rates

 The expectedPageContent should be a piece of HTML content that is present on the page when the widget is rendering as expected.
 In this example it is the main HTML div tag for the target widget, which is generally present in a similar format for each widget on each page, and can be found by using for example Chrome > Inspect near the top of the target widget while viewing the page.
+It should be identical to the HTML from the page, without and additional leading or trailing spaces or carriage returns added etc.

 **Running the HTTP Monitor**